Buckskin Joe, Park County, Colorado: History

-The area was first inhabited by Non-Native Americans in 1859 during the Pikes Peak Gold Rush, when gold was discovered along Buckskin Creek, on the east side of the Mosquito Range.
+The area was first inhabited by white Americans in 1859 during the Pikes Peak Gold Rush, when gold was discovered along Buckskin Creek, on the east side of the Mosquito Range.
 At the time of its first settlement, the town was in the western part of Kansas Territory.

-The town was formally organized in September 1860 and named Laurette, a contraction of the first names of the only two women in the camp, the sisters Laura and Jeanette Dodge.
+The town was founded in 1860 as Laurette, Kansas Territory, its name a contraction of the first names of the only two women in the camp, the sisters Laura and Jeanette Dodge.
 But it was always more popularly known as Buckskin Joe, after Joseph Higginbottom, an early trapper and prospector.
 Little is known for certain about Higginbottom.
 Some accounts refer to him as an African-American; some accounts say that he was the one who first discovered gold in the vicinity of the town.

+The Territory of Colorado was organized on February 28, 1861, and on November 1, 1861, Park County, Colorado Territory was created with Tarryall as the county seat.
+The Laurette, Colorado Territory, post office opened on November 14, 1861, and on January 7, 1862, Park County voters moved the county seat from Tarryall to Laurette.
+The post office name was changed to Buckskin on December 21, 1865, although the town was popularly known as Buckskin Joe.
+On November 7, 1867, voters moved the county seat to Fairplay.
+The Buckskin post office finally closed on January 24, 1873.

 Mining shifted to rich hardrock deposits in the Phillips lode and other veins.
 By 1861, when the Laurette/Buckskin Joe Post Office opened, in the newly formed Colorado Territory, the town boasted two hotels, fourteen stores, and a bank.
-On January 7, 1862 the county seat of Park County moved to Buckskin Joe from Tarryall, now also a ghost town.
+On January 7, 1862, the county seat of Park County moved to Buckskin Joe from Tarryall, now also a ghost town.
 At its peak, the town was credited with a population of 5,000, but historian Robert L. Brown considers this number far too large.